MarikaGK/filmoteka/README.md

 Web app based on VanillaJS, using themoviesdb API.

-Discover trends, and manage your own movie collection by creating a private library by logging in using your Google account.
+Discover trends, and manage your own movies collection by creating a private library.
+Log in using your Google account.

 ---